nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 # Apache as reverse proxy for keycloak

-* A reverse proxy like Apache can be used with
+* A reverse proxy like Apache can be used with Keycloak
+* A reverse proxy sits in between the clients and server and forwards the client request to the server